 As I look upon the post-processed images I often feel I have stepped into another life.
 A life separate from the hike that actually took place.
 As if I have been given a second life laid on top of the first where art, light, and shadow burst into life and I get to live the experience in some other fashion.
-I see the blues and backs or deep yellows inside the photographs as if through Yellow Submarine glasses.
+I see the blues and blacks or deep yellows inside the photographs as if through Yellow Submarine glasses.
 Glasses that alter the reality of the land into patterns of shapes and highlights.
 Nothing is really the same in the image as it was on the trail.
 The other senses are suddenly shut down and my inner eye is the only thing firing on all cylinders.

 I am also different, curled up under a blanket, nose deep into my smartphone.
 I am pouring back out within a very tight focus, what the trail poured in.